 Why was Eve told not to eat fruit from the Tree of Knowledge?
 If we accept the Bible literally, then the answer evades us.
 If we open our minds, and ask what does this mean symbolically, we might think that eating from the Tree of Knowledge meant that one day mankind would gain the ability to kill each other with weapons of mass destruction or biological warfare or a deadly virus.
 Maybe this is why Eve was told not to eat the apple.

 Are we merely the byproducts of evolution, the sons and daughters of the sky gods, or the creation of one almighty being?

 I’d love to hear your thoughts.
 Are there any stories in the Bible that you question?

-A humorous quote from Mark Twain on Adam and Eve:
+A quote from Mark Twain on Adam and Eve (humans in general):

 My guest blogger graduated from Columbia College in Vancouver, B.C. and also graduated from Columbia Bible College after three years of intensive Bible and pastoral training.
 He has devoted over forty years to biblical research in hopes of discovering answers.

 Ike starts his blogspot, which he calls Spaceship Theology, with an intriguing statement: Considering all the advancements in the various fields of study in the last few hundred years, it is interesting that theologians are not willing to look at the Bible again and read there what it really says.

 The Probe is a blog devoted to the investigative reporting of the unexplainable and to finding the truth in occurrences that resemble science fiction.

 - Part 6: Ancient Astronauts and Religion — How Human Are the Gods? - July 14, 2020

 - Part 5: Ancient Astronauts and Religion — What Are We? - July 14, 2020